pathfinder-cm/pathfinder-agent/README.md

 ## Development Setup

-1. Ensure that you have golang installed
+1. Ensure that you have golang installed, with version >= 1.11.4 (because this project uses go modules).
-2. Install `dep`
-3. Run `dep ensure`
+2. Run `go build`

 ### Running tests